rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 State:
 Zip Code:
 ```
-If the information is invalid, the program guides users to enter the valid input.

-5.4) Activate/Suspend Status For Members, Providers, Managers.
+#### 5.4) Activate/Suspend Status For Members, Providers, Managers.

-Option 4, 5, 6 on the menu behave at the same way to change activation status of members, providers, or managers.
+Option 4, 5, 6 on the menu behave in the same way to change the status of members, providers, or managers.

 The users only need to enter the valid ID for members, providers, or managers to change the status.

-5.5) Delete Members, Providers, Managers
+#### 5.5) Delete Members, Providers, Managers

-Option 7, 8, 9 on the menu behave at the same way to delete members, providers, or managers from its database.
+Option 7, 8, 9 on the menu behave in the same way to delete members, providers, or managers.

 The users only need to enter the valid ID for members, providers, or managers.

-5.6) Generate Member Reports
+#### 5.6) Generate Member Reports

-This function shows member reports.
+This function will generate reports for all members.

-5.7) Generate Provider Reports and EFT Records
+#### 5.7) Generate Provider Reports and EFT Records

-This function shows provider reports which are same with EFT records.
+This function will generate the EFT records and reports for all providers.

-5.8) Generate Manager Report
+#### 5.8) Generate Manager Report

-This function shows manager reports.
+This function will generate provider summary reports for the manager.

-5.9) Logout (Return to Main Menu)
+#### 5.9) Logout (Return to Main Menu)

-This function ends the program session.
+The manager will be logged out and returned to the main menu.

 ### 6. Viewing Service Records
 The service records are located in the following directory: `src/main/java/chocan/db/services.txt`